 Being denied an abortion comes with substantial health risks—especially for vulnerable groups.
 The risk of maternal death is 15 times higher for carrying a pregnancy to term than it is for abortion, and pregnancy-related complications are 2 to more than 25 times higher for pregnancies ending in birth compared to abortion, Bell explained.

-“We have maternal mortality rates that are in some cases twice as high and restrictive states and they are in supportive abortion states,” said Bell—and those restrictions undermine the delivery of basic services, Bell added.
+“We have maternal mortality rates that are in some cases twice as high in restrictive states as they are in supportive abortion states,” said Bell—and those restrictions undermine the delivery of basic services, Bell added.

 “I want to emphasize that abortion is health care,” Bell said.
 “Recent state restrictions, coupled with ongoing efforts to curtail access to medication abortion pills nationwide, are an attempt to interfere with the delivery of evidence-based health care and control pregnant people’s bodies, with harmful consequences for individuals and population health.”